UbiquityRobotics/ubiquity_main/github_waffle/github_waffle.md

 ## Rationale

-* Changes should not be made directly to the main branch.
+* Code changes should not be made directly to the main branch.
-* All changes must be done through a Pull Request (PR) so that others can easily comment on them.
+* All code changes must be done through a Pull Request (PR) so that others can easily comment on them.
+Most documentation changes can be made by committing to the main branch.
 * All PRs must be approved and passing all tests before being merged.

 ## Workflow for making a code change